JetBrains/kotlin-playground/README.md

 </script>
 ```

-### Manually from NPM
+### Host your own instance

-Install KotlinRunCode as dependency.
+Install KotlinRunCode as dependency via NPM.

 ```bash
 npm install kotlin-runcode -S
 ```

-Use it in your code.
+And then just use it in your code.

 ```js
 // ES5